kansil/ProFAB/README.md

 ## Folders Description

-This project is made to provide some platforms that includes some pre-processed datasets(without scaling) and training algorithms.
-The platforms are based on Drug-Target Interaction prediction (dtiPred), Enzyme Commission Number prediction(ecNoPred) and Gene Ontology ID prediction (goPred).
-These files include a lot of datasets from small size (n < 500) to big size (n > 200000) to train with a numerous learning algorithms.
-Also, to train these datasets, we provide easy to use machine learning algorithm.
-By defining the name of function, optimized and tuned results can be obtained.
+This project is made to provide platforms to ease use of biological datasets, preprocessing steps and machine learning algorithms.
+The datasets are based on two concepts Enzyme Commission Number prediction(ecNoPred) and Gene Ontology Term prediction (goPred).
+These files include a lot of datasets from smaller size (n < 500) to larger size (n > 100000) to train with a numerous learning algorithms which can give optimized and tuned results by defining the name of function.
+Also, metrics based on recall, precision and accuracy are provided to see performances in many perspectives.

 ## How to run the machine learning algorithms

-The way to implement the code is given in [test_file](test_file.ipynb).
+The way to implement the functions of ProFAB is given in [test_file](test_file.ipynb).

 The parameters used in dataset importing are explained in [import_datasets](profab/import_dataset).
-Other steps are explained in [model_process](probab/model_process) and in [model_evaluate](profab/model_evaluate).
+Other steps are explained in [model_process](probab/model_process) and in [model_evaluate](profab/model_evaluate) and [feature_extractiom](profab/feature_extraction_module).